 Beard brushes absolutely work.
 Not only have we tested them and proven them to be effective at softening and straightening beards and eradicating beard itch – thousands of bearded men across the globe have done the same.
 We’ve also seen them to be effective at stimulating hair growth by promoting blood flow.

-So, forget those beard growth supplements and take a beard brush for a spin.
+So, if you’re staring at beard growth supplements wondering “are they safe?”, then put them down and take a beard brush for a spin.

 A lot of kits include beard combs – where does this come in?